Toronto

-Indigenous peoples have travelled through and inhabited the Toronto area, located on a broad sloping plateau interspersed with rivers, deep ravines, and urban forest, for more than 10,000 years.
+Indigenous peoples have inhabited the Toronto area, located on a broad sloping plateau interspersed with rivers, deep ravines, and urban forest, for more than 10,000 years.
 After the broadly disputed Toronto Purchase, when the Mississauga surrendered the area to the British Crown, the British established the town of York in 1793 and later designated it as the capital of Upper Canada.
-During the War of 1812, the town was the site of the Battle of York and suffered heavy damage by American troops.
-York was renamed and incorporated in 1834 as the city of Toronto.
+During the War of 1812, the town was captured by the United States after they won the Battle of York in 1813, after which it was largely burned down and plundered by the American troops.
+York was renamed and incorporated in 1834 as the City of Toronto.
 It was designated as the capital of the province of Ontario in 1867 during Canadian Confederation.
 The city proper has since expanded past its original limits through both annexation and amalgamation to its current area of 630.2 km2.

 The diverse population of Toronto reflects its current and historical role as an important destination for immigrants to Canada.
-More than half of residents were born outside of Canada, more than half of residents belong to a visible minority group, and over 200 distinct ethnic origins are represented among its inhabitants.
+About half of its residents were born outside of Canada and over 200 ethnic origins are represented among its inhabitants.
 While the majority of Torontonians speak English as their primary language, over 160 languages are spoken in the city.
-The mayor of Toronto is elected by direct popular vote to serve as the chief executive of the city.
-The Toronto City Council is a unicameral legislative body, comprising 25 councillors since the 2018 municipal election, representing geographical wards throughout the city.

-Toronto is a prominent centre for music, theatre, motion picture production, and television production, and is home to the headquarters of Canada's major national broadcast networks and media outlets.
-Its varied cultural institutions, which include numerous museums and galleries, festivals and public events, entertainment districts, national historic sites, and sports activities, attract over 43 million tourists each year.
-Toronto is known for its many skyscrapers and high-rise buildings, in particular the tallest free-standing structure on land outside of Asia, the CN Tower.
+The city is governed by Toronto City Council, a unicameral body whose members are elected every four years.
+City council is composed of 25 councillors, who each represent a geographical ward, and the mayor of Toronto who serves as head of council and the chief executive officer of the municipal government.

-The city is home to the Toronto Stock Exchange, the headquarters of Canada's five largest banks, and the headquarters of many large Canadian and multinational corporations.
+Toronto is Canada's largest financial centre, and is home to the Toronto Stock Exchange, the headquarters of Canada's five largest banks, and the headquarters of many large Canadian and multinational corporations.
 Its economy is highly diversified with strengths in technology, design, financial services, life sciences, education, arts, fashion, aerospace, environmental innovation, food services, and tourism.
-Toronto is the third-largest tech hub in North America after Silicon Valley and New York City, and the fastest growing.
+In 2022, a New York Times columnist listed Toronto as the third largest tech hub in North America, after the San Francisco Bay Area and New York City.
+Toronto is also a prominent centre for music, theatre, motion picture production, and television production, and is home to the headquarters of Canada's major national broadcast networks and media outlets.
+Its varied cultural institutions, which include numerous museums and galleries, festivals and public events, entertainment districts, national historic sites, and sports activities, attract over 26 million visitors each year.